 - Some users have had the sensor change the darkening mid weld, causing eye pain

-The Lincoln Electric 3350 helmet is on the higher end in terms of price but offers a lot of value.
-With a larger viewing area, four arc sensors, and a TIG rating of 2A, this helmet offers a lot of bang for your buck.
-It is solar powered, with a sensor reaction time of 1/25,000 seconds, and has a 5 to 13 variable lens shade.
+The Lincoln Electric K3419-1 helmet is on the higher end in terms of price but offers a lot of value.
+With an adjustable fit, replaceable battery, and made of polycarbonate, this helmet offers a lot of bang for your buck.
+It is solar powered, with extra inside and outside lenses, and has a really nice sweatband.
 The clarity and sensitivity of the auto darkening lenses give this one a competitive edge over the competition.
-While it is quite a bit more expensive, the superior quality, light weight, and ability to use it for long stretches without fatigue make this an excellent choice.
+While it is a little bit more expensive, the superior quality, light weight, and ability to use it for long stretches without fatigue make this an excellent choice.

 - Usable indoors and outside

 Tanox Pro Digital Auto Darkening Solar Powered Welding Helmet ADF-210S

 The Tanox Pro offers selectable modes, letting the user fine tune their preference for auto darkening settings.
 It can be set for cut, weld, or grind.
 It has an angle adjustment knob, an LCD screen, and easy digital control settings.
 It is suitable for all types of welding or cutting.
 It has a solar shade lens and is solar powered with a lightweight battery backup.
 It will also function in extreme conditions, rated for operation between 23-131 degrees Fahrenheit.
 Like some of the others on this list, the Tanox helmet comes with an extra interior and interior lens cover.
 It also comes with a set of fire-retardant gloves, which is a nice bonus.